CoderJamie/jrename/README.md

 * _-a_ - Automated.
 Will attempt to preserve the original base filename and only change the file counter, if one exists.
 Useful for closing gaps.
 For example, file_0001.ext, file_0003.ext would become file_0001.ext and file_0002.ext.
 * _-n_ - New base filename
+* _--hash_ - Use SHA1 hash instead of numeric counter
 * _-d_ - Destination directory, if not the current one

 # Why another renaming script?